ewjay/fapiwiki/Editors-Draft-00.md

 #### 7.4.2.
 Account Descriptor List

-An account descriptor list is an OAuth protected resouce that represents the list of account descriptors, the metadata about the account, associated with the provided access token, which is related to the customer in question.
+An account descriptor list is an OAuth protected resource that represents the list of account descriptors, the metadata about the account, associated with the provided access token, which is related to the customer in question.

 The detail of this object is defined in Appendix A as a swagger.